pnp/cli-microsoft365/docs/manual/docs/user-guide/using-own-identity.md

 ## Configure API Permissions

-Now that we have configured the application to work with the Office 365 CLI, we next need to grant what permissions the CLI will have within our tenant.
-Select the `API permissions` in the `Custom PnP Office 365 CLI` blade menu.
+Now that we have configured the application to work with the CLI for Microsoft 365, we next need to grant what permissions the CLI will have within our tenant.
+Select the `API permissions` in the `Custom PnP CLI for Microsoft 365` blade menu.

 You will see a section called `Configured permissions` with one permission already granted.
 This is the default permission which allows the application to sign in the user account used when authenticating to the Microsoft Graph.